 Secrets to IPO Success for Chinese Companies

-Posted by Drew Bernstein on Oct 24, 2018 8:34:46 PM
+By Drew Bernstein on October 24, 2018

 2018 has been a banner year for Chinese IPOs thus far, with 23 Chinese companies going public on the U.S. stock markets in the first nine months.
 In the technology sector, Chinese innovators are outpacing American companies in the race to the opening bell.
 And there is a gathering herd of Chinese “unicorns” with multi-billion dollar valuations and strong backing from large private equity funds waiting for their turn to tap the public markets.